linode/docs/docs/websites/ecommerce/install-pretashop.md

 ## Install TLS (SSL) Certificate to Encrypt Website Traffic

 Obtaining an SSL certificate for your store will help keep your customers' data secure, and will avoid Google search ranking penalties for sites that don't use `https`.
-Note that it is not possible to complete this step using the public IP address of a Linode; you need to have a FQDN that is already listed in the DNS servers.
+It is not possible to complete this step using the public IP address of a Linode; you need to have a FQDN that is already listed in the DNS servers.

 1. Check to see if your domain name has propagated to the DNS servers: